 With Egypt’s political situation still unresolved, will state-owned Telecom Egypt’s ambitious plans to transform its fibre-optic corridor into an ultra-high capacity network take a back seat?

-of Telecom Egypt in August 2012 was welcome news for the
+managing director of Telecom Egypt in August 2012 was welcome

 El-Nawawy previously served as VP of international wholesale,

 and more recently as SVP and chief strategy officer, but

 cable division.
 The move is deemed internally as a clear sign

 that the new regime in the country is taking wholesale telecoms

 at the company very seriously.